 The ecdysone -inducible gene switch is a useful tool for modulating gene expression in mammalian cells and transgenic animals.
 We have identified inducers derived from plants as well as certain classes of insecticides that increase the versatility of this gene regulation system.
 Phytoecdysteroids share the favorable kinetics of steroids, but are inert in mammals.
 The gene regulation properties of one of these ecdysteroids have been examined in cell culture and in newly developed strains of ecdysone -system transgenic mice.
 Ponasterone A is a potent regulator of gene expression in cells and transgenic animals, enabling reporter genes to be turned on and off rapidly.
 A number of nonsteroidal insecticides have been identified that also activate the ecdysone system.

-[Effect of ecdystene on parameters of the sexual
+Effect of ecdystene on parameters of the sexual function

 Eksp Klin Farmakol.
 2000.